 Preparing this dish is especially easy since it can all be made in a single large pot.
 This recipe tastes exactly like the chicken soup I had in small restaurants on the streets of Bogota.
 I wanted the taste to be as close as I can remember, and thanks to this recipe, you, too, can feel like you're dining in Colombia.

-Sancocho is derived from the Spanish word sancochar or ‘to parboil.'
-Colombian sancocho de pollo (or sancocho de gallina) is a traditional stew made with a chicken boullion base.
-Its main components usually include any kinds of meat like chicken, beef, and pork.
-But in this version of sancocho, chicken is used.
-Other ingredients include large plantains, potatoes, yucca, mazorca or corn cobs, and tomatoes and herbs.
+Sancocho comes from the Spanish word sancochar, meaning "to parboil."
+Colombian sancocho de pollo is a traditional stew made with a chicken bouillon base.
+Its main components usually include any kind of meat like chicken, beef, and pork.
+But in this version of sancocho, chicken is used that is simmered alongside starchy vegetables like yuca or cassava (which are quite similar to potatoes), green plantains, and corn on the cob.

 Achiote or achiote powder is a spice often used for culinary purposes as a food colorant and added flavor.
 Achiote is also known as annatto powder and we want its natural elements to make the guiso look more presentable and gorgeous like an authentic Colombian sancocho!